 For the curious, the short film writer and director Jennifer Kent made in 2005 that later grew into The Babadook is available to watch for free online.
-Check it out below.
+Check it out over at Vimeo.

 In some ways, I find The Den kind of similar to movies like The Strangers.
 I realize this sounds like a weird comparison, but here’s how I see it: The Strangers is about a home invasion; The Den is about a full life invasion.
 Told entirely through chat windows, emails, and — predominantly — the use of a Chatroulette-like social network called the Den, it lets us in from a voyeuristic perspective on what happens when a young woman conducting some sociological research ends up connecting with the wrong people.

 Classic urban legends like “The Babysitter and the Man Upstairs” and “The Hook” are morality plays in disguise — they caution young people against certain behaviors (don’t neglect your responsibilities or an innocent bystander will die!
 Stay away from casual sex or terrible things will happen!).
 The Den updates this format for the digital age, and although I don’t think it’s telling us to stay away from the Internet altogether, it does caution us about getting too cavalier with it.
 Just remember: That person you’re talking to might seem perfectly nice… but you never know who might actually be on the other end.

 Or what they might be capable of doing.